Sample read · Invented persona

 Compatibility

 The average Compatibility score across Riley’s first three dates was 6.4/10.
 That number became the line.
-From date four onward, only candidates who cleared 6.4/10 on the markers were worth taking seriously.
+From date four onward, only people you meet who cleared 6.4/10 on the markers were worth taking seriously.
 Two of the six selection dates did: dates 5 and 9.
 Both with the same person.

-Slots are trait-shaped goals generated from your Type Profile.
+Invitations are trait-shaped goals generated from your Type Profile.
 Invitations, not assignments.
 Riley filled four.
-The five unfilled became part of the playbook’s “what to change” section.
+The five unfilled became part of your read’s “what to change” section.

 01Filled